tomw2810/TIA-KOE/README.md

   <h3>Future Enhancements and Improvement of Features:</h3>

 <p>For the future versions I want to elaberate on the on screen activity.
 I feel in time this project can be brought to life with some cool animations as well as some UI improvements within the game structure.
 The colours are good but with a less constricted timeline there could be some more colours involved with the static look as well as the interactivity of the game when a user clicks, gets the result back and playing computer only.
-The content can also be expanded with maybe some more things being added to the about game and also some additional features for the game such as pop ups like I previously mentioned. </p>
+The content can also be expanded with maybe some more things being added to the about game and also some additional features for the game such as pop ups like I previously mentioned.
+I would also like to added what the user picked and what the computer picked and have it displayed on the screen clearer.</p>

   &nbsp;
   <hr>